Roll Over Your Savings

 • You Can Withdraw at Any Time

-You may withdraw your Rollover Account at any time regardless of your age, account balance or whether or not you are still working for a Y. Unless this money is rolled over to an IRA or eligible employer plan, it is subject to taxes and penalties:
+You may withdraw your Rollover Account or Roth Rollover Account at any time regardless of your age, account balance or whether or not you are still working for a Y. Unless this money is rolled over to an IRA or eligible employer plan, it is subject to taxes and penalties:

 • The Fund is required to withhold 20% for federal income taxes (state laws vary).
 Provide the Fund with a completed IRS Form W-4R to elect a higher percentage of withholding.